Cognitive load: Effects of the internet

+Emerging effects of AI

+A growing body of evidence also suggests that AI may have a uniquely harmful effect on our cognition.
+Beyond search algorithms being relied on for spatial navigation, more recent machine learning applications outsource key mental functions, such as sensing the world (for example, face recognition), moving our bodies (robotics controllers), making choices (recommendation systems), and solving problems (chatbots).
+In the realm of education, productive struggle requiring the use of our working and long-term memory systems among others is considered "desirable difficulty" and facilitates improved cognitive performance.
+Similarly, in healthcare, regularly applying skills ensures their retention and proficiency, as illustrated by a study investigating deskilling resulting in poorer surgical outcomes among physicians as a result of AI tool use, which could be reversed by discontinuing the use of the AI tool.

 Sub-population studies

 Individual differences

 As of 1984 it was established, for example, that there are individual differences in processing capacities between novices and experts.
 Experts have more knowledge or experience with regard to a specific task which reduces the cognitive load associated with the task.
 Novices do not have this experience or knowledge and thus have heavier cognitive load.
+We also see structural differences in long-term memory as reflected in the London taxi driver studies cited above.

 Elderly

 The danger of heavy cognitive load is seen in the elderly population.
 Aging can cause declines in the efficiency of working memory which can contribute to higher cognitive load.
 Heavy cognitive load can disturb balance in elderly people.
 The relationship between heavy cognitive load and control of center of mass are heavily correlated in the elderly population.
 As cognitive load increases, the sway in center of mass in elderly individuals increases.
 A 2007 study examined the relationship between body sway and cognitive function and their relationship during multitasking and found disturbances in balance led to a decrease in performance on the cognitive task.
 Conversely, an increasing demand for balance can increase cognitive load.